paradigmxyz/reth/book/db/README.md

 ```

 <!-- TODO: give some examples of what a transaction could actually be -->
-In the code snippet above is the `Database` trait.
-Any type that implements the `Database` trait can create a read only transaction, create a read/write transaction, view an existing transaction or update an existing transaction.
-We already saw one type that implements the `Database` trait, which is the `StageDB` from the `stages` chapter of the book. `StageDB` uses the `Database` trait to store new headers, bodies and senders in the database during the loop in the Reth  pipeline.
-In the code snippet below, you can see the `StageDB` struct as well as its `open()` function which uses the `Database::tx_mut()` function to create a mutable transaction.
+In the code snippet contains the `Database` trait.
+Any type that implements the `Database` trait can create a database transaction, view an existing transaction or update an existing transaction.
+We already saw that `StageDB` from the `stages` chapter of the book implements the `Database` trait, allowing it to store new headers, bodies and senders in the database during the Reth pipeline loop.
+As an example, in the code snippet below, you can see the `open()` method defined on the `StageDB` struct, which uses the `Database::tx_mut()` function to create a mutable transaction.

 [File: ]()
 ```rust ignore